JeroenVanB/LAMAS/docs/index.md

 - Do those players still need a win, and will he try to win the trick? -> Yes
 - Play that highest non-trump suit card

 The second and third question are based on knowledge provided by the Kripke models.
 The second question can be answered by checking the Kripke models of higher trick suit cards (higher than the one the player is holding).
 If these models do not consider it possible that other players hold it, the question can be answered with 'Yes' (the questioning agent hold the highest).
 The third question can be answered by first checking if there are possible states in which the other players do not have trick suit cards, but still have trump cards.
 The fourth question is much more difficult to answer, since this question depends on the play style of other agents.
-Therefore, we
+This considers knowledge that is not certain (will the player play that card?), which could be implemented using probabilities (is it a likely move).
+Since we believe these implementations are outside the scope of this project, we leave this for further research.

 ### Higher order Logic (K_1K_2)